RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

     and display the **payment amount** conversion using the exchange rate.
     Quote information is displayed on the payment screen.

-    If applicable, the AFEX fee amount and fee currency will be displayed as well.
+    If applicable, the AFEX fee amount(s) and currency will be displayed as well.

     Each **Payment Quote** is valid for 30 seconds.